 The front camera can capture more details than portraits from the rear cam despite AI and Beauty modes; however, at night, the selfies are useless, even the flash doesn’t do the trick.

 AI in this phone is a bad example that fails to recognize scenes in most of the cases.

 Spark Go can shoot up to 1080p videos, and although it doesn’t or rather can not offer stabilization in this price range, a post-shoot stabilization option is available in the editing mode that does the job well.

-Tecno Spark Go is an overhyped feature-rich phone that falls short in many ways but here are good things to consider first.
-As the first Android phone, it gives decent performance.
-The lags can be seen but entry-level phones behave similarly.
+Tecno Spark Go is an overhyped feature-rich phone that falls short in many ways, but here are good things to consider first.
+As the cheapest Android phone, it gives a decent performance.
+The lags can be seen, but entry-level phones behave similarly.
 The big screen and ability to run PUBG is another positive.
-Battery is where it disappoints.
-If you are comfortable with charing your battery twice a day, battery shouldn’t bother you much.
+The battery is where it disappoints.
+If you are comfortable with charing your battery twice a day, the battery shouldn’t bother you much.

-However, the phone is a good deal for first-timers who are looking for a device having a big display, and that can play games and movies without a major let down.
+However, the phone is a good deal for first-timers who are looking for a device having a big display, and that can play games and movies without a significant letdown.

 If you are not the kind of smartphone user who demands a perfect phone, Tecno Spark Go could be your first choice.